zackmore/mpvue-intro/article.md

 </script>
 ```

-There are some new changes:
+There are some changes:

 - an input box and button to submit new note
-- new method to handle new note submit
+- method to handle new note submit

 And now it will works like this: